 Trump has also called for the deportation of all illegal immigrants.
 However, this is not extreme because actual US policy and practice is obviously to deport all illegal immigrants.
 Don’t forget, one of President Obama’s nicknames from the Hispanic community is Deporter in Chief due to him deporting more illegal immigrants and at a faster rate than any other president.
 More federal money goes towards deportation than any other law enforcement program.
 President Obama has deported millions of illegal immigrants and to borrow a phrase from this campaign season, Trump cannot be extreme for simply wanting to ‘build upon Obama’s legacy.’

 Either I’m crazy or part of President Obama’s deportation legacy is that his Department of Homeland Security announced this past Christmas that they have begun a mass deportation of women and children who fled violence in Central America.
-These ‘tired, poor, huddled masses yearning to’ not die came to America seeking asylum.
 It is the US equivalent of the European refugee crisis and our response has been a pathetic attempt at immigration court that ultimately, and predictably, results in these mass deportations.

-Hillary Clinton, who Americans will likely elect as their next president, has agreed with these deportations and has advocated for deporting these children, even when pressed about their safety.
+Hillary Clinton, who most Americans will likely try to elect as their next president, has agreed with these deportations and has advocated for deporting these children, even when pressed about their safety.
 For a related and fun time, I recommend you play Who Said It: Hillary or Trump.

 Sorry America.
 Deporting people is what we do.